traefik/traefik/docs/content/migration/v2-to-v3.md

 The TCP LoadBalancer `terminationDelay` option has been removed.
 This option can now be configured directly on the `TCPServersTransport` level, please take a look at this [documentation](../routing/services/index.md#terminationdelay)

+## Rancher v1

+In v3, the rancher v1 provider has been removed because Rancher v1 is [no longer actively maintaned](https://rancher.com/docs/os/v1.x/en/support/) and v2 is supported as a standard Kubernetes provider.

+Rancher 2.x requires Kubernetes and does not have a metadata endpoint of its own for Traefik to query.
+As such, Rancher 2.x users should utilize the [Kubernetes CRD provider](../providers/kubernetes-crd.md) directly.